tprk77/qnickname/README.md

-# QNickName #
+# QNickname #

 Have you ever wondered, if I was a Qt class, which one would I be?
 Of the millions of QClasses, which one would connect to QTrue?
-Through sophisticated QMachineLearning we can now determine anyone's QNickName with QCertainty.
-So make sure your QBrain has a public QSlot open, and we will QEmit your QNickName directly into your QOpticNerve.
+Through sophisticated QMachineLearning we can now determine anyone's QNickname with QCertainty.
+So make sure your QBrain has a public QSlot open, and we will QEmit your QNickname directly into your QOpticNerve.

 ## Background ##

-For technical reasons, QNickName is written in Rust.
+For technical reasons, QNickname is written in Rust.

 ## How To Build ##